What/who is narcissistabusesupport.com?

 I turned to my first video at the “YouTube University” when a friend suggested I look up ‘Gaslighting’.

 My journey was long overdue, and my perfect life story was crumbling before my very eyes.
 I started getting involved in support forums, reading blogs and watching YouTube.
 Upon discovering a lifetime of abusive patterns and poor choices, it felt quite natural to get in front of a camera and make my first YouTube video.
 Looking back at the first videos I made, you will see fear, hurt, shame, confusion, and shock.
-My channel started with two subscribers (one was me), and within these last two months I have received 1400 subscribers and over 100,000 views.
+My channel started with two subscribers (one was me), and within these last three years I have 17,000 subscribers and over 1,500,000 views.
 With time I found creative ways to deliver a message.
 Humbled by my followers – my goal in starting this was solely therapy for myself and documenting my journey – inside I hoped and believed that if I could help just one person, it would all be worth it.

 WHO IS BEHIND THIS WEBSITE?

 So who is behind narcissistabusesupport.com?
-Me, Tracy A Malone – a victim, survivor and marketing gal with a small team building this to raise awareness.
+Me, Tracy A Malone – a victim, surTHRIVER and marketing gal with a small team building this website to raise awareness.
 People often talk about how when you find your calling in life and if you are willing to jump off the edge of the pool, trusting in God, he will use you to help those good things happen.
-With no idea of how I will balance my business and my destiny, I simply believe that if I build it and create awareness, people will be saved.
+With no idea of how I will balance my business and my destiny, I simply believe that if I build it and create awareness, people will be helped with the education we have gathered here.

 I HAVE A DREAM

-I want victims to share their stories, experts to write blogs for us.
-If You would like to share please fill out our form.
-If you are a therapist or coach able to help victims and you have a good understanding of Narcissistic abuse and would like to added to our directory please fill out this form.
+If you are a therapist or coach able to help victims and you have a good understanding of Narcissistic abuse and would like to add to our directory please fill out this form.

 Narcissistic abuse is growing so fast that we must start to get people educated at a higher level.
-What if we could teach our teachers, children, therapists, police and courts?
-Would there be fewer victims, or less people on drugs for depression or anxiety?
+What if we could teach our teachers, children, therapists, police, and courts?
+Would there be fewer victims or fewer people on drugs for depression or anxiety?
 Would our insurance companies support a global conference?
 Would a television network record the conference and help educate?
 In Google search terms narcissists & narcissism is up 1500%; people are pinning, tweeting, sharing, watching and recording, & TEDx talks are often about the many aspects of abuse.

 Together!
 A change in laws and education?
 Can a country take responsibility to help victims by teaching their police and courts how to not allow victims to be REVICTIMIZED by a narcissist?
 Can power be given to a parent to save their children from one who only wants to use their own kids as pawns to take revenge simply because we know the truth?